-Join David Andrade for an in-depth discussion in this video How to effectively apply the concept of timing, part of Blender: Creating a Finished Character Animation.
+Join David Andrade for an in-depth discussion in this video How to effectively apply the concept of timing, part of Creating a Finished Character Animation in Blender.

 - Timing defines you as an animator.
 In this movie, we will explore how long it takes for actions to take place.
 Now, in order to time everything, I want you to move your playhead to Frame One, use the Dope Sheet, and make sure you have all the keys selected.
 You can do that by hitting A twice.
 Now, hit S with your mouse towards the end here, and just drag to the right a little bit.
 We know our animation goes until about Frame 250, so let's put it right about here.